health-data-science-OR/jupyterlab-introduction/README.md

 ## An introduction to using JupyterLab for data science

 Jupyter-lab is the defacto tool for modern reproducible data science in Python.
-In this short class you will learn how to setup JupyterLab, execute code; control the Juypyter Kernel; and write Markdown.
+In this short class you will learn how to setup JupyterLab, execute code; control the Jupyter Kernel; and write Markdown.

 > This is a general introduction to Jupyter and is useful for any data science course using Linux, Mac or Windows.